Mao Asada

 Mao Asada (浅田 真央, Asada Mao) is a Japanese former competitive figure skater.
 She is the 2010 Olympic silver medalist, a three-time World champion (2008, 2010, 2014), a three-time Four Continents champion (2008, 2010, 2013), and a four-time Grand Prix Final champion (2005–06, 2008–09, 2012–13, 2013–14).
 She is the first female figure skater who has landed three triple Axel jumps in one competition, which she achieved at the 2010 Winter Olympics.

 Asada is also the 2005 World Junior champion, the 2004–05 Junior Grand Prix Final champion, and a six-time Japanese national champion (2006–2009, 2011–2012).

 She is the former world record holder for the ladies' short program score, which she set at the 2014 World Championships and held until it was broken by Evgenia Medvedeva in 2016.
 A former prodigy, Asada is the fifth woman and the first junior girl to land the triple Axel, accomplishing this at the 2004–05 Junior Grand Prix Final.
 She won her first Grand Prix Final at the age of 15.
 Considered by many to be the best figure skater in the world at that time, Asada was 87 days too young to compete at the 2006 Winter Olympics.
 She is the first figure skater in a singles discipline from Asia to win multiple world championships.
 At the 2013 Skate America, she became the first singles skater, male or female, to win all seven of the current events on the Grand Prix series.
 She holds 15 Grand Prix series titles, the second-highest total among ladies and the sixth-highest total among skaters of all four disciplines.

-Due to her collection of ISU titles surpassing any other ladies singles figure skater during her time, she has established herself as one of the most highly recognized athletes in Japan and is widely considered to be among the best ladies figure skaters of all time.
-She is credited with being one of the pioneering ladies skaters that truly combined athleticism and artistry.
-Notable athletes including Yuzuru Hanyu and Shoma Uno regard Asada as their role model.
+Due to her success in ISU competitions, she became one of the most highly recognized and prominent athletes in Japan and is widely considered to be one of the greatest women's figure skaters of all time.
+She has been credited with helping to popularize the style of figure skating that combined athleticism and artistry.
+Several notable athletes, including Yuzuru Hanyu and Shoma Uno have regarded Asada as a role model.